nimadindar/MolFormer-Tuning/README.md

 python -m Task3.IA3
 python -m Task3.train_multiInput
 ```
 Task2.train-model which is MLM with Regression Head is trained using all of the data selection methods.
 Uncertainty-based data selection has the best performance in this model.
 So BitFit, LoRa, and IA3 fine-tuning methods were traiimplemented using data selected by Uncertainty-based method.
+The resulted loss curve for each method will be used in the same directory which the script is.

 ---